JulietteHoisnard/blog/_posts/2021-01-10-10-reasons-why-becoming-a-vegetarian.markdown

 At the link below you can find out a detailed infographic about why animal agriculture is the most destructive industry of the planet:
 ![Cowspiracy Infographic](https://static1.squarespace.com/static/544dc5a1e4b07e8995e3effa/t/54e4d927e4b0aaf066abfcf0/1424283943008/Cowspiracy-Infographic-Metric.png)

 Some particular funny fact is when we learn at school to take a bath instead of a shower, whereas we are not teach not to eat a burger which needs 3000L water, equivalent to 2 months showering.
 Furthermore, it is important to notice that 51% of the global greenhouse gas emission is due to livestock and their byproducts whereas transports is responsible for only 13% of them.
-Farming needs space
+Farming needs space.

 2 - Respect the animals.
 Who is able to kill an animal nowadays in our Western countries?
 Not that many of us, and even fewer without a twinge of disgust or a terrible feeling.
 But that does not prevent us from savouring them and at the same time raising them on giant, unhealthy farms, where they are mistreated all their lives.
 The animals that we prefer to find on our plates are subjected to experiments, gene crossbreeding, and unsustainable living conditions.
 By reducing global meat consumption, we will return to human-sized farms more suitable for better living conditions.
 By stopping your meat consumption, you will strive against eating animals born, raised and killed for the sole purpose of satisfying the palates of a few unethical humans.